Vincent Testaverde Jr.

-Vincent Frank Testaverde Jr. (born July 20, 1996) is an American professional football quarterback.
+Vincent Frank Testaverde Jr. (born July 20, 1996) is an American former professional football player who was a quarterback.
 He played college football for the Texas Tech Red Raiders, Miami Hurricanes, and Albany Great Danes.

 After going undrafted in the 2019 NFL draft, he signed with the Tampa Bay Buccaneers of the National Football League (NFL).
 He also had stints with the Tampa Bay Vipers and St. Louis Battlehawks of the XFL, BC Lions and Edmonton Elks of the Canadian Football League (CFL), Arizona Rattlers of the Indoor Football League (IFL), and the Albany Empire of the National Arena League (NAL).
 He is the son of former NFL quarterback Vinny Testaverde.

 Early life

 The son of Vinny Testaverde, he was born on July 20, 1996, in Tampa, Florida.
 He grew up playing basketball and attended Jesuit High School; he played basketball before switching to football as a junior.
 He became the starting quarterback eight games into the season, being coached by his father (who was serving as quarterbacks coach), and remained starter as a senior while throwing for 1,015 yards and nine touchdowns.